EandrewJones/srdp-database/docs/source/codebase.rst

 painless deployment across a broad array of servers / cloud providers with minimal server-side configuration (apart from setting up a :ref:`reverse proxy`).
 Each is treated as an independent microservice and their network topology is defined in `docker-compose.yml`.
-This should be a first point of reference to gain a sense of how the pieces of tha application work together at a high-level.
+This should be a first point of reference to gain a sense of how the pieces of the application work together at a high-level.

 .. _database: